peer-open-source/xara-docs/source/user/manual/model/pattern/Plain/sp.rst

          Constrain the ``dof`` component of the solution at ``node`` to ``value`` in ``pattern``.

          :param integer node: tag of node to which constraint is applied
-         :param integer dof: the degree-of-freedom at the node to which constraint is applied (1 through ndf)
+         :param integer dof: the degree-of-freedom at the node to which constraint is applied (1 through :attr:`Model.ndf`)
          :param integer value: reference constraint value
          :param integer pattern: tag of the :ref:`Plain <plainPattern>` load pattern.